harness/developer-hub/tutorials/build-code/ci-java-http-server.md

 ### Docker Hub connector

-You will need a [Docker Hub](https://hub.docker.com/) connector.
-This connector will be used to authenticate and publish the Java HTTP server image to your Docker Hub account.
+You need a [Docker Hub](https://hub.docker.com/) connector.
+This connector is used to authenticate and publish the Java HTTP server image to your Docker Hub account.

 If you have not created a Docker Hub connector yet, follow these steps.